BradHutchings/Mmojo-Server/deploy/500-OpenClaw/21-Prepare-WSL-OpenClaw.md

 admin123!
 ```

-Leave the Terminal window open for installing or building OpenClaw.
+Leave the Terminal window open for installing OpenClaw.

 ---